tedconf/symfony-doc-unofficial/tutorial/en/deprecated.markdown

 `%SF_APP_CONFIG_DIR%/` and `%SF_CONFIG_DIR%/` directories.
 If you still have it stored in `%SF_WEB_DIR%/errors/`, you must move it before migrating to symfony 1.4.

+The `doc/` directory at the root of a project is not generated anymore, as it was not used by symfony itself.
+And so the related `sf_doc_dir` has also been removed.